 How to Better Track (And Improve) the Days Sales Outstanding Ratio

 One of the best ways to track accounts receivable is to use cloud-based accounting software.
-FreshBooks, for example, lets you organize invoices in one place so that you can easily see what’s outstanding without having to wade through spreadsheets and emails.
+FreshBooks, for example, lets you organize invoices all in one place so you can easily see all outstanding invoices and payments without having to wade through spreadsheets and emails.